ae3e/qxsimple/README.md

 ## Build process
 To build qxSIMPLE, follow these steps :

 1. Dowload the latest qooxdoo release
 2. Go in the framework folder
 3. Edit the config.json file
 4. Add "qxsimple" in the "export" part
-5. Add the following job (in the "jobs" part)
+5. Add the following jobs (in the "jobs" part)
+6. Execute generate.py qxsimple

 ```javascript
 "qxsimple-cdn": {